Airtable-Labs/upsert-examples/data_source_examples/snowflake/using_pyairtable/README.md

 # Import Records from Snowflake into Airtable

 This code example can be used to update or insert ("upsert") the list of records from a Snowflake Table or View into Airtable.
 This example assumes that your column names in Snowflake match your Airtable field names exactly.
-You can schedule this script to run on a recurring schedule to keep your Airtable base "in sync" with Frame.io.
+You can schedule this script to run on a recurring schedule to keep your Airtable base "in sync" with Snowflake.

 This code is based on [the generic pyAirtable upsert example]((.../../../../../javascript/using_pyAirtable/)) and uses [pyAirtable](https://github.com/gtalarico/pyairtable) (maintained by our community) to interact with the Airtable REST API and [Snowflake's python connector](https://docs.snowflake.com/en/user-guide/python-connector.html) to interact with Snowflake.